 Depending on what field you decide to enter, job opportunities and salaries will vary.

-How Much Money Do People With a Other Agriculture Degree Make?
+How Much Money Do Other Agriculture Grads Make?

-Other Agriculture graduates between 2015-2017 reported earning an average of $41,550 in the 2017-2018 timeframe.
+Recently graduated other agriculture students earned an average of $41,550 in 2017-2018.
 Earnings can range from as low as $33,200 to as high as $59,600.
 As you might expect, salaries for other agriculture graduates vary depending on the level of education that was acquired.